 A flattened interferogram can be generated from a ScanSAR pair or a from a ScanSAR-Stripmap pair.
+This module can be used for ASAR ScanSAR and Palsar-2 ScanSAR (full aperture SLC products) data.

 Due to data separation into bursts, ScanSAR interferometry requires "ad-hoc" steps to consider overlap and different parameters between data sub-swaths.
 In particular timing and phase/magnitude compensation at the bounds of bursts and swaths have to be managed in order to avoid phase discontinuities or other undesired artifacts.
 These parameters are automatically taken into account during this processing step.